-The nature of the physical intervention and the character of the methodology to design and deliver them will be a fundamental component in the long-term sustainability of the project.
+The nature of the physical intervention and the character of the methodology to design and delivered them will be a fundamental component in the long-term sustainability of the project.
 The use of passive technologies and design will ensure that the new public spaces will be maintained with the requirement of minimal investment in the long-term.
 The co-creation approach - through engagement with the local community during the design of public spaces - is aimed to foster a sense of ownership within the interested communities, who will then be entrusted with the day-to-day maintenance and activation of the public space system.
+The design of the new public space, will rely on the use of passive technologies and, where possible, off-the-shelf technologies.
+In order to identify suitable solutions and technologies for the city of Samarinda and the selected location, as part of the first component of the program, a contextual review will be developed.
+The selected solutions will be then discussed with community stakeholders and used as building blocks of the new public space.
+This approach will ensure cost effectiveness of the intervention; coupling existing technologies in the design of the pilot project will also allow to address specific issues of flooding on the social milieu, as identified with the community.